Walford Bodie: Riots

-A week after the 'Great Bodie Trial', at the instigation of the medical profession, and under the leadership of Philip Figdor, his reputation was forever tarnished when 1000 students rioted at his performance in the Glasgow Coliseum.
+A week after the 'Great Bodie Trial', at the instigation of the medical profession, and under the leadership of Philip Figdor, his reputation was forever tarnished when one thousand students rioted at his performance in the Glasgow Coliseum.
 Bodie was pelted with eggs and rotten food by the students, who chanted 'Bodie, Bodie, Quack, Quack, Quack' as he stood his ground, before hurriedly departing the stage as police attempted to hold back the now-uncontrollable mob.

 Three days later, a mob of angry students attacked Bodie's London premises, after burning his effigy in the street, and assaulting police to gain entry.
 The riots have been described as the worst student riots in Scottish history.

-Rebound
+Rebound, final years and death

 Bodie was devastated by the riots.
 He was forced to take a year off to recover, write books, and reinvent his act.
 He made a recovery of sorts in 1912, when he outdrew the great Harry Lauder in Aberdeen, and held his own until the 1920s, when his now variety-based 'Bodie Show' began to take root again.
 In the early 1930s, Bodie owned a London nightclub, and a houseboat (his 'floating palace'), which he named 'La Belle Electra.'
 He and his second wife were said to entertain lavishly, and the guest list was said to include the future king, Edward VIII, and his fiancée, Wallis Simpson.

-Death

-The mid 1930s depression, though, told a different story, when Bodie was forced to perform at smaller venues.
+The mid-1930s depression, however, told a different story, when Bodie was forced to perform at smaller venues.

-He collapsed on stage in 1939, and died on 19 October 1939, at the age of 70, after the end of a season at the Blackpool Pleasure Beach.
+In 1939, Bodie collapsed on stage, and subsequently died on 19 October 1939, at the age of 70, after the end of a season at the Blackpool Pleasure Beach.
 His body was returned to and buried in Macduff, Aberdeenshire, Scotland.